POSTED BY April 5, 2016 COMMENTS (93)ON

 Below is a snapshot of income categories and number of people who fall under them along with the % share of their income tax as of 2012

-Income tax is something which almost everyone is aware about because one has to deal with it directly.
+Income tax is something that almost everyone is aware of because one has to deal with it directly.

-VAT is an indirect tax levied by a state when some good is sold within the state.
-So if some goods is sold within Karnataka (Bangalore -> Mysore), the Karnataka Govt will levy VAT on the goods sold.
+The VAT is an indirect tax levied by a state when some good is sold within the state.
+So if some goods are sold within Karnataka (Bangalore -> Mysore), the Karnataka Govt will levy VAT on the goods sold.

-VAT is a tax which is not very visible to a common man in their day to day life, but its present in almost every sector and goods.
-Each small thing which we consume today has gone through multiple stages of production and VAT is paid at each stage by the manufacturer and eventually the final consumer pays for it (Bundled within MRP)
+The VAT is a tax that is not very visible to a common man in their day to day life, but it’s presence in almost every sector and goods.
+Each small thing which we consume today has gone through multiple stages of production and VAT is paid at each stage by the manufacturer and eventually, the final consumer pays for it (Bundled within MRP)